 - I submitted documents and business permits to show I was employed and running my own business.

-- I submitted current bank certificates to show proof I could afford my trip.
+- I submitted my current bank certificates to show proof I could afford my trip.

 - My itinerary which included my plans to visit Sydney and Cairns (which was the entry point to the Great Barrier Reef).